-If your grievance involves Mental Health or Substance Use Disorder services, call the MHSA at 1-877-263-9952 or write to:
+If your grievance involves mental health or substance use disorder services, call the MHSA at 1-877-263-9952, or write to:

-Blue Shield of California Mental Health Service Administrator Attention: Appeals & Grievances P. O. Box 719002 San Diego, CA 92171-9002 the ABD in support of the grievance.
+Blue Shield of California Mental Health Service Administrator Attention: Appeals & Grievances P. O. Box 719002 San Diego, CA 92171-9002 The Member may submit written comments, documents, records, scientific studies and other information related to the claim that resulted in the ABD in support of the grievance.
 All information provided will be taken into account without regard to whether such information was submitted or considered in the initial ABD.